 Clematis crispa (L.) ()

-This rapid growing vine will grow to 6-10 feet.
+This rapidly growing vine will grow to 6-10 feet at maturity.

 It has blue, pink, lavender, or white flowers and they are bell shaped.

 It prefers partial to full shade.
 Its seed heads look like hedgehogs.
 It dies off every year.

 Clematis virginiana L. (Devil’s Darning Needles, Virgin’s Bower)

 This deciduous vine is a rapid grower, reaching maturity at around 18 feet.
 It is a member of the Buttercup family, and can be found in thickets and stream banks.

 With distinctive string like seeds, this will bloom with white flowers late summer to fall.
 Its blooms have a faint fragrance.

 Plant this in full sun or partial shade for maximum benefits.